maseology/GSFLOWurban/README.md

 ### License

-GSFLOWurban hosted on GitHub is released under the GNU GPL license.
-This code extension follows strict adherence to the USGS [Software User Rights Notice](/USGS_Software_User_Rights_Notice.md), which can also be found [here](https://water.usgs.gov/software/CAP/code/1.0/UserRightsNotice.html).
+GSFLOWurban hosted on GitHub is released under the MIT license requiring the preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.
+This code extension follows strict adherence to the USGS [Software User Rights Notice](/USGS_Software_User_Rights_Notice.md), which can also be found [here](https://water.usgs.gov/software/help/notice/).

 ### Contributors

-Mason Marchidon P.Eng M.ASc, Hydrologist for the [Oak Ridges Moraine Groundwater Program](http://oakridgeswater.ca/)
+Mason Marchidon P.Eng M.A.Sc, Hydrologist for the [Oak Ridges Moraine Groundwater Program](http://oakridgeswater.ca/)

+Copyright © 2017

 ### References and Acknowledgments